Plugin Reviews

 MIDI Wizard 2.0 is a good example of Unison’s promise of faster songwriting.
 Unlike Pilot Melody/Chords, which relies on vague “styles,” Wizard provides thirty-two clear genre tags: trance, house, dubstep, disco, jazz, rock, and more.
 Paired with its key wheel for major and minor, it is easy to pick a starting point and decide whether you want chords, melody, or a hybrid of both.

-The factory presets cover everything from trance supersaws to dubstep growls and disco strings.
+The factory sounds cover everything from trance supersaws to dubstep growls and disco strings.
 They are polished enough to convey an idea immediately and are perfectly suitable for use in released tracks.
 Still, I often preferred routing its MIDI into other synths through Ableton, which worked seamlessly.
 That flexibility is a big plus.
 You can also import your own samples which is fun.

 Drum Monkey Review